TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 For this project, you will create the game **Rock Paper Scissors**.
 This game will be played entirely on the console.
 To learn more, or if you're not familiar with the game, read this [Wikipedia article](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) or this [detailed step-by-step guide.](https://www.wikihow.com/Play-Rock,-Paper,-Scissors)

 <div class="lesson-note">
 Some of the student solutions below contain buttons, text, and other elements.
-These elements make up what is called a graphical user interface (GUI).
-You'll create the GUI in a later lesson.
+These elements are part of what is called a graphical user interface (GUI) You'll create the GUI in a later lesson.
 In the meantime, remember to commit your code to GitHub.
 </div>

 ### Quick exercise before starting